sttng/Interstella5555/readme.md

 # Findings

-- Based on the interlacing comparison the PAL BD seems to be an upscale from the PAL DVD.
+- Based on the interlacing comparison the PAL BD seems to be an upscale from the PAL DVD with simple frame blending as "deinterlacing".
 - The PAL BD is cropped at the top and bottom compared to the PAL DVD.
 - The NTSC (J) DVD is cropped at the top and bottom compared to the PAL DVD.